Best Dog Clippers of 2022

-The oneisall Dog Clippers clipped themselves to a top spot with ease.
+The oneisall Dog Clippers proved to be a cut above the rest, claiming the top spot in this review with ease.
 Upon opening the kit's package, we were met with an intuitive set of straightforward directions that answered all of our immediate questions.
 The blade quality and cutting ability reign superior to the rest of the cordless options we tested.
-The size, weight, and shape of the clippers, along with their noise and vibration level, is just right.
+The size, weight, and shape of the clippers, along with their noise and vibration level, are just right.
 The battery charging and life are exceptional, cleaning is simple, and the accessories included are just what we needed and nothing more.

-The quality of the build on the oneisall could perhaps be improved slightly.
+The quality of the build on the oneisall, however, could perhaps be improved slightly.
 After performing our drop test, where we dropped the clippers from 2 feet above a yoga mat, we had small issues with the blades being offset.
 That said, with a quick adjustment to the alignment of the blade, we were able to fix the issue.
-The body of this clipper is also somewhat slick, so it doesn't feel as sturdy in hand, but this is minor compared to the benefits of this well-rounded option.
+The body of this clipper is also somewhat slick, so it doesn't feel as sturdy in our hands, but this is minor compared to the benefits of this well-rounded, good-quality option.

 Measured Noise Level: 61.5 decibels

 Upon opening this kit, we were pleased with how well the clippers and accessories fit in their case but were surprised by the lack of scissors, comb, and blade brush.
-At this price-point, we were also disappointed by the lack of blade height control on the clipper, although this can be solved with the attachment combs.
-If you're looking for a silent and still model, this may not be the right option, but if you want to use a professional level clipper on your best friend, look no further.
+At this price point, we were also disappointed by the lack of blade height control on the clipper, although this can be solved with the attachment combs.
+If you're looking for a silent and still model, this may not be the right option, but if you want to use a professional level clipper to keep your best friend looking sharp, look no further.

 Measured Noise Level: 63.2 decibels

-The Wahl Pet-Pro Clipper won't break the bank and will cut efficiently on all types of dogs.
+The Wahl Pet-Pro won't break the bank and will cut efficiently on all types of dogs.
 The power of these clippers is intense, and it shows when clipping on long, thick fur and hair.
-The build of the clippers feels sturdy, and they have a good feel in hand.
+The build of the clippers feels sturdy, and they are ergonomic and comfortable to hold.
 We found no issues with the cutting effectiveness, despite there only being one speed, even after our drop test.
 The included accessories fulfilled our needs and didn't leave us wanting anything beyond what is in the package.

 These clippers are on the heavier side, and after a while, we had to take a break as the cord is relatively stiff and makes it hard to maneuver.
 The noise level is the highest of the clippers that we tested, and the excessive vibration hurt our hand after 20 minutes of consistent grooming.
 The manufacturer also recommends not removing the blade.
 That said, if you're looking for an efficient and effective set of dog clippers, your wallet will thank you for choosing the Wahl Pet-Pro Clippers.